-The staff includes board-certified psychiatrists, physicians, registered nurses, trained addiction counselors, case managers, master’s level social workers, and other highly trained, experienced substance abuse professionals.
+Elam's staff includes board-certified psychiatrists, physicians, registered nurses, trained addiction counselors, case managers, master’s level social workers, and other highly trained, experienced substance abuse professionals.
 In fact, in Tennessee, 99.1 percent of all substance abuse treatment facilities have higher education requirements for staff.
 The sole alum polled by Rehabs.com to date provided a five out of five-star rating for the level of staff support.

 ACCOMMODATIONS & AMENITIES

 There is currently no information provided by the facility regarding its living arrangements and related offerings, though the single alum surveyed by Rehabs.com to date provided three out of five stars for the center's accommodations and amenities, meals and nutrition, and leisure activities.

 WHAT ALUMNI SAY

-On Citehealth, where the center received an average rating of 2.8 out of five stars from 10 individuals to date, alumni praised the center’s affordability.
-One alum noted that it “overall serves a great need for those that are uninsured,” and another echoed the sentiment, posting: “Elam Center saved my life.
+On Citehealth, where the center received a low average rating of 2.8 out of five stars from 10 individuals to date, alumni did praise the center’s affordability.
+One alum noted that it “overall serves a great need for those that are uninsured,” and another echoed the sentiment, posting, “Elam Center saved my life.
 I have tried many times to get my life back on track at the cost of many thousands of dollars.
-Finally I [succeeded] with the help of a place that didn't cost me a penny.
-Like many of us they are not rich and have to be frugal with what they have, but they are rich in caring understanding and providing a way.”
+Finally I (succeeded) with the help of a place that didn't cost me a penny.

-Nevertheless, several reviewers on Citehealth were unhappy with their interactions with the staff, as one summed up their experience here as “very disappointing,” adding: “Its sad when you go somewhere for help and the staff is too wrapped up in all their own high school drama with each other to pay attention to clients.
-Groups were three times a day and it was rare that a facilitator showed up to teach them.”
+Nevertheless, several reviewers on Citehealth were unhappy with their interactions with the staff, as one summed up their experience here as “very disappointing,” adding, “Its sad when you go somewhere for help and the staff is too wrapped up in all their own high school drama with each other to pay attention to clients.

 The Lloyd C. Elam Mental Health Center accepts Medicare, (accepted at 42.3 percent of all treatment centers in the state) Medicaid, Aetna, Blue Cross Blue Shield, Humana, amongst other insurance plans, and self-pay.
 For those who qualify, the facility also offers financial assistance to help with treatment costs.